getting to know counsel

 Gillerra Law, LLC

-Founding Gillerra Law, LLC, brings together Z.’s life experiences, education, knowledge of the law, and passion for helping people find solutions to their legal problems.
+Founding Gillerra Law, LLC, brings together Z.’s knowledge of the law, education and teaching, life experiences, and passion for helping people find solutions to their legal problems.
 Her philosophy is that there is no human endeavor that does not intersect business, communication, and law.
 Think about it!
 Even marriage is a legal contract wherein individuals negotiate the terms of conducting the business of life as a unit.
-And if that unite dissolves, the assets of the marriage contract are distributed according to law.
-Amid life’s changes and challenges, Z. Gillerra is here to navigate you through the often-complicated legal processes of probate law and elder law matters with clarity and compassion.
+And if that unite dissolves, the assets of the marriage contract are distributed according to law, absent planned legal arrangements.